 Rule of Odds-3 kids in Frame

-The rule of odds deals with the number of subjects in the picture.
-According to this rule, the photo will be more pleasing to the viewer if there are an odd number of subjects.
+The rule of odds refers to the number of subjects in the picture.
+According to this rule, the photo will be more pleasing to the viewer if there is an odd number of subjects.

 5 Ways To Improve Photography Composition During Photo Editing Stage